hummingbot/hummingbot/documentation/docs/strategies/advanced-mm/hanging-orders.md

 Now suppose that a market taker (someone taking a position in the market) thinks the price of Ethereum will rise, so they fill your ask order 202 ($t_1$).

 At the next order refresh cycle, normally Hummingbot would cancel the 198 USD bid order and create 2 new bid and ask orders.
-However, if `hanging_orders_enabled` is set to False, the bid order is not cancelled and stays on the order book until it is filled.
+However, if `hanging_orders_enabled` is set to True, the bid order is not cancelled and stays on the order book until it is filled.
 Note that if an open hanging order spread exceeds the `hanging_orders_cancel_pct` parameter, the hanging order will be canceled.

 ###Example 2 (Advanced)